 Companies spend a lot of money recruiting and training their employees, which is why it\’s vital to create a workplace that encourages employees to stay with the organization.
 A business can turn into a training ground for the competition if workers leave the company as soon as they have enough training and experience to get a better job.
 Besides paying competitive wages, business owners can improve employee retention by including additional benefits.
 Here is some advice from HR Business Partners on four employee benefits that companies should offer to workers.

 One of the most commonly offered employee benefits is health insurance.
 The rising cost of health care makes health insurance valuable to workers.
 Furthermore, a healthy workforce is more productive, so health insurance can help companies produce their best work.
-The popularity of health insurance as a benefit spans the multiple generations in the modern workplace.
-The healthcare needs of employees vary by age, so offering various health care packages helps everyone in the workforce find the plan that\’s right for them.
-For example, millennials might have tighter budgets and may opt for a less expensive high-deductible plan, whereas boomers may want the comprehensive coverage that a more expensive program offers.
+The popularity of health insurance as a benefit spans multiple generations in the modern workplace.
+The healthcare needs of employees vary by age, so offering various healthcare packages helps everyone in the workforce find the plan that\’s right for them.
+For example, millennials might have tighter budgets and may opt for a less expensive high-deductible plan, whereas boomers may want the comprehensive coverage that a more expensive program offers, etc.

 The best employee benefits are the ones that make workers feel more secure in their future.
 By offering retirement savings help, a business helps employees to take care of their needs for the future.
 Retirement savings matter more the older the worker is.
 For older hires, retirement may be right around the corner, whereas younger workers aren’t as worried about it.
 However, the money in IRAs and 401K plans can be used for other needs in life, so workers of all age groups like it when companies are willing to make matching contributions to workers’ retirement accounts.
 It’s a good idea to provide multiple retirement savings options to employees, which gives them more control over how much money they save each check and how that money is set aside for the future.